twocentstudios/tinykittenstv/README.md

 ## Technologies

 TinyKittens TV was written during the tvOS beta period.
 It is written in Swift, uses CocoaPods, and has the Gloss JSON library as a dependency.

+On a personal note, it was my first Swift app of consequence (I did a few experiments with protocols, view models, and using my own simple Result type).
+I intentionally used very few dependencies to get a feel for Swift on its own.
+I wanted to learn about the focus system and the general modifications made to UIKit for tvOS.

 ## License